oracle/python-oracledb/doc/src/api_manual/module.rst

 Connection Pool Get Modes
 -------------------------

-These constants are extensions to the DB API definition and have deprecated the `Session Pool Get Modes <https://cx-oracle.readthedocs.io/en/latest/api_manual/ module.html#session-pool-get-modes>`_ constants that were used in cx_Oracle 8.3.
+These constants belong to the enumeration called ``PoolGetMode``.
+The constants listed below are extensions to the DB API definition and have deprecated the `Session Pool Get Modes <https://cx-oracle.readthedocs.io/en/latest/api_manual/ module.html#session-pool-get-modes>`_ constants that were used in cx_Oracle 8.3.
 They are possible values for the ``getmode`` parameter of the :meth:`oracledb.create_pool()` method.

+.. versionchanged:: 2.3.0

+    The integer constants for the connection pool get modes were replaced with the enumeration ``PoolGetMode``.

 .. data:: POOL_GETMODE_FORCEGET

     This constant is used to specify that a new connection will be returned if there are no free sessions available in the pool.

+    This enumerated value can also be identified by ``oracledb.PoolGetMode.FORCEGET``.

     .. note::